 Don’t forget the offline elements

-Teamwork and communication were the two biggest skills that our clients pinpointed as being the most important for candidates in 2019.
-Whilst the future may well be digital, expert communication skills and the ability to work well across all levels of a business are still key elements for a successful candidate.
-When you’re preparing your CV, make sure to include any examples of collaborative work to showcase your soft skills too.
+Creativity and persuasion are two of the top skills employers are looking for in 2019, according to LinkedIn's latest research.
+Whilst the future may well be digital, expert communication skills and the ability to think outside the box are still key elements for a successful candidate.
+Also top of the list are collaboration, adaptability and time management.
+So, when you’re preparing your CV, make sure to include any examples to showcase your soft skills too.

 The jobs market in 2019 will offer a lot to highly skilled and motivated candidates, so if a new job is on your resolutions list, it’s time to dust off your CV and upskill!